h4ck3rk3y/h4ck3rk3y.github.io/_posts/2018-08-03-distributed-systems.md

 ---

 I've decided to learn about distributed systems.
 They seem really interesting.
 I've been looking at the theory but in a very hacky way.
-I'm trying to come up with a more directed plan on learning distribtued systems.
+I'm trying to come up with a more directed plan on learning distributed systems.

 I usually learn things by doing.
 I like to get my hands dirty.
 When I'm picking up new languages for example I try to have a project that I could potentially work on.
 I then proceed to read some syntax and after I am